Joe Moeller

 Shown here is Joe Moeller’s handwritten recollections of the game he and Sandy Koufax combined to shut out Jim Bunning and the Phillies.
 Moeller was outstanding that day, scattering three hits over six innings.
 Sandy Koufax came on in relief and preserved the shutout.
 Moeller writes, “It

-Road roommate and catcher Jeff Torborg recalls the shutout
+Road roommate and catcher Jeff Torborg recalls the Moeller/Koufax shutout

-Road roommate and catcher Jeff Torborg recalls the shutout
+Road roommate and catcher Jeff Torborg recalls the Moeller/Koufax shutout

 Jeff Torborg was Joe Moeller’s teammate for seven of Joe’s eight big league seasons.
 They were also roommates on the road.
 Here Torborg provides his own recollections of the game in which Moeller and Sandy Koufax combined for a shutout.
 “John Roseboro caught the game.
 I was in my f

-Joe Moeller remembers Koufax's 1964 no-hitter 34 years later
+Joe Moeller remembers teammate Sandy Koufax's 1964 no-hitter 34 years later

-Joe Moeller remembers Koufax's 1964 no-hitter 34 years later
+Joe Moeller remembers teammate Sandy Koufax's 1964 no-hitter 34 years later

-Outstanding content from a man who was there: Joe Moeller was 21-years old when Sandy Koufax pitched the third of his four no-hitters on June 4, 1964.
-After the game, Koufax was interviewed at length about his gem.
-The Left Arm of God was the last to board the team bus and took a seat next to Moelle
+Outstanding content from a man who was there: Joe Moeller was 21 when Sandy Koufax pitched his third no-hitter on June 4, 1964.
+After the game, Koufax was interviewed about his performance.
+The Left Arm of God boarded the team bus last and sat next to Moeller.
+Moeller writes in vivid detail about Ko

-Brooks Robinson writes that the '66 World Series was his greatest thrill; Moeller retired him on a 4-3 groundout
+Brooks Robinson called the '66 World Series his greatest thrill; Moeller retired him in Game 1

-Brooks Robinson writes that the '66 World Series was his greatest thrill; Moeller retired him on a 4-3 groundout
+Brooks Robinson called the '66 World Series his greatest thrill; Moeller retired him in Game 1

-When former Dodger pitcher Joe Moeller looked through the CooperstownExpert.com collection he stumbled across this note from Brooks Robinson.
-The third baseman writes, “My most exciting moment in baseball was the
+When former Dodger pitcher Joe Moeller browsed the CooperstownExpert.com collection, he found a note from Brooks Robinson.
+The third baseman wrote, “My most exciting moment in baseball was the 1966 World Series.
+It was my first, a dream come true.
+Sincerely, Brooks Robinson.”
+Moeller rem

-After winning the '66 NL pennant, the Dodgers headed to Japan
+After winning the '66 NL pennant, Moeller and the Dodgers headed to Japan

-After winning the '66 NL pennant, the Dodgers headed to Japan
+After winning the '66 NL pennant, Moeller and the Dodgers headed to Japan

-Joe Moeller was part of the 1966 National League Champion Dodger team that went on a goodwill tour of Japan after losing the World Series to the Orioles.
-The Dodgers players were given luggage tags with their uniform numbers displayed prominently.
-In the collection is the tag issued to Moeller for t
+Joe Moeller was part of the 1966 National League Champion Dodgers.
+The team lost the World Series to the Orioles and went on a goodwill tour of Japan.
+The Dodgers received luggage tags with their uniform numbers.
+Moeller’s tag from this historic trip is part of the collection.
+Moeller posted a

-Dodger GM Campanis scolds Moeller in contract negotiations
+Dodger GM Al Campanis scolds Moeller in contract negotiations after the 1969 season

-Dodger GM Campanis scolds Moeller in contract negotiations
+Dodger GM Al Campanis scolds Moeller in contract negotiations after the 1969 season

-In a letter dated November 25, 1969, Dodger general manager Al Campanis scolds veteran Joe Moeller in a round of contract negotiation.
-Campanis writes, “Enclosed please find a clipping which is self-explanatory.
-1. It is not courteous to strike somebody through newspapers.
-2. It is not ethical
+In a letter dated November 25, 1969, Dodger general manager Al Campanis scolds veteran Joe Moeller during contract talks.
+Campanis writes, “Enclosed is a clipping which is self-explanatory.
+1. It is not courteous to criticize someone through newspapers.
+2. It is not ethical to negotiate throug

 Joe Moeller played his entire MLB career with the Dodgers